-- 3.2.1.
-If more than minimal incremental effort (i.e., more than thirty percent (30%) of the base acquisition cost of the underlying programs acquired by purchase, license or donation) is expended for software before it is ready for its expected level of service capacity, it is to be treated as internally developed software. - 3.2.1.1.
-Activities characterized as configuration are to be included as part of the base acquisition cost. - 3.2.1.2.
-Activities characterized as customization are to be excluded from the base acquisition cost and should be treated as part of the incremental effort. - 3.2.1.3.
-In determining the costs of incremental efforts, third-party contract costs, direct labor and associated employee related expenses, and other direct costs should be included; allocation of indirect costs or overhead should be excluded.
+3.2.1.
+If more than minimal incremental effort (i.e., more than thirty percent (30%) of the base acquisition cost of the underlying programs acquired by purchase, license or donation) is expended for software before it is ready for its expected level of service capacity, it is to be treated as internally developed software.
+This is not applicable to software as a service (SaaS) agreements when the state does not own the software.
+Implementation costs for SaaS agreements must be recorded in accordance with SAAM 1031.

-Topic 25 Long-lived Resources Issued 12/07/15 Section 15 Information Technology Resources Page 3 of 6
+Topic 25 Long-lived Resources Issued 09/30/24 Section 15 Information Technology Resources Page 3 of 6